 Jacqui Barrett-Poindexter: Jacqui is an expert executive resume writer whose Twitter name: ValueIntoWords epitomizes her style.
 She brings life to her words and the blog is co-authored with her husband, Rob Poindexter, who brings a fascinating narrative style to his posts.
 Passionate about sailing, Jacqui and Rob relocated from Kansas to Texas to sail year round.

 Jason Alba: Jason has three blogs but the JibberJobber blog is the one that rings true with job seekers.
 As a former job seeker who transformed his job search into a career helping job seekers worldwide.
 Jason and I finally met in New Orleans in 2010 after being friends for about 4 years via the career industry groups.
-His JibberJobber career management tool and his LinkedIn DVD both play a critical role in the full services Design Resumes offers to job seekers.
+His JibberJobber career management tool and his video training play a critical role in the full services Design Resumes offers to job seekers.

 Jim Connolly: Early in my blog reading days, I found Jim’s Marketing Blog.
 I read, absorbed, and learned until one day I downloaded Jim’s Motivational Master Class and was even more sold on the value he offered.
 In December 2009, I sent him an e-mail to ask if possibly I could be one of his clients.
 This began what has been an amazing journey.
 Jim’s marketing advice has created opportunities for me that I never would have reached with the methods I was using for marketing Design Resumes.
 Patient and funny, Jim has taught me real ways of using marketing that work better than anything I could have learned in college.

-Jim is launching an exciting new space, called the Creative Thinking Hub which is all about is all about helping you to improve and embrace the creativity you were born with.
+Jim launched another exciting space, called the Creative Thinking Hub which is all about is all about helping you to improve and embrace the creativity you were born with.
 It’s about providing you with the tools, tips, ideas, inspiration and insights you need, in order to think more creatively.
 I want this site to help you; find creative answers, develop new products or services, write more creatively, become a creative problem solver and use your creativity to benefit from the opportunities all around you.
 I’d recommend you make it a favorite spot!

-Gavin Ryan became a friend through Twitter and his blog, Gavin’s Business Blog is filled with wise, practical advice for business owners and his new focus – Customer Experience.
+Gavin Ryan became a friend through Twitter and his blog, Customer Checkpoint is filled with wise, practical advice for business owners and his new focus – Customer Experience.
 He’s taught me how to look at my business from the total customer experience and I have some very specific steps to both track and improve the customer experience for my clients.

 Gavin has consulted globally on diverse projects ranging from small businesses to major corporates to government entities.
 In the past, he was the Head Professional at the London Golf Club and Assistant to the Director of Golf at Westchester Country Club in New York.
 His blog is a hit with golfers, entrepreneurs, and business professionals.